martgil/webext-docs/folders.rst

    .. api-member::
       :name: [``subFolders``]
-      :type: (array of :ref:`folders.MailFolder`, optional)
+      :type: (array of :ref:`folders.MailFolder` or null, optional)
       :annotation: -- [Added in TB 74]

-      Subfolders are only included if requested.
-They will be returned in the same order as used in Thunderbird's folder pane.
+      Subfolders of this folder.
+The property may be :value:`null`, if inclusion of folders had not been requested.
+The folders will be returned in the same order as used in Thunderbird's folder pane.

    .. api-member::